Tollgate Clinic Limited – Your Information Your Rights

 There may also be situations where we are under a duty to share your information.
 We are required by law to report certain information to the appropriate authorities.
 Occasions when we must pass on information include: Notification of new births, infectious diseases that may endanger others, such as meningitis and measles (but not HIV/AIDS), where a formal court order has been issued and sharing with the Care Quality Commission (CQC) to inspect the quality and safety of the care that we provide.
 We may also have to share your information when it is absolutely necessary for the prevention or detection of crime or prosecution of offenders or where there are serious risks to the public or our staff.

-If you are funding your own treatment then the legal basis that the processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.
+If you are funding your own treatment then the legal basis may primarily be that the processing is necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract.

 Who can see your information?